SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

 ## Model Packaging

-Whenever we want to serve a machine learning model, we in general need 3 things:
+Whenever we want to serve a machine learning model, we in general need three things:

-* The computational graph of the model, e.g. how to pass data through the model to get a prediction.
+* The computational graph of the model, e.g. how to pass data through the model to get a prediction
-* The weights of the model, e.g. the parameters that the model has learned during training.
+* The weights of the model, e.g. the parameters that the model has learned during training
 * A computational backend that can run the model

-In the previous module on [Docker](../s3_reproducibility/docker.md) we learned how to package all of these things into a container.
+In the past module on [Docker](../s3_reproducibility/docker.md) we learned how to package all of these things into a container.
 This is a great way to package a model, but it is not the only way.
-The core assumption we currently have made is that the computational backend is the same as the one we trained the model on.
+The core assumption we have currently made is that the computational backend is the same as the one we trained the model on.
 However, this does not need to be the case.
 As long as we can export our model and weights to a common format, we can run the model on any backend that supports this format.